akobr/mono.me/docs/Monorepo/why-centralized-dependencies.md

 # Why centralized dependencies

-If no centralized dependency system is in place then the dependencies needs to be managed on each project.
+If no centralized dependency system is in place then the dependencies need to be managed on each project.
 This is well described for .NET platform at official documentation: [Manage package dependencies in .NET applications](https://docs.microsoft.com/en-us/dotnet/core/tools/dependencies).

-## Disadvantages without centralized system
+## Disadvantages without a centralized system

-- difficult to update version of a dependency; needs to be done for each project separatelly
+- difficult to update a version of a dependency; need to be done for each project separately
-- keep same version of a dependency in all projects is complex and is easy to forgot some
+- keep the same version of a dependency in all projects is complex, and it is easy to forget some
 - has a global knowledge of all used dependencies is difficult
 - It's easy to smuggle in an inconvenient dependency